 Tablets are hitting the computing sweet spot for ag retailers.
 With added portability over laptops, and larger, easier-to-read screens than smartphones, tablets give these mobile ag professionals the best of both worlds.

 But perhaps the most important attribute that retailers appreciate in tablets is their simplicity.
-According to CropLife Media Group’s 2013 Ag Retailer Tablet Use Survey (see “About The Survey”), 89% of respondents said “ease of use” was the feature/functionality they value most in a tablet.
+According to CropLife Media Group’s 2013 Ag Retailer Tablet Use Survey, 89% of respondents said “ease of use” was the feature/functionality they value most in a tablet.
 For an industry largely made up of men in their 50s, technology that offers a simple, intuitive user experience is a must.

 “Mobility is crucial.
 The tablet allows me to be better at time management,” said one retailer.
 “At the ripe old age of 56, I like its larger screen readability compared to my iPhone.”